abdallahoraby/noor-lms-dashboard/wp-content/upgrade-temp-backup/plugins/pexlechris-adminer/readme.txt

 The best database management tool for the best CMS.

-This plugin uses the tool [Adminer 4.8.1](https://www.adminer.org/) in order to give database access to administrators directly from the Dashboard.
+This plugin uses the tool [AdminerEVO 4.8.4](https://docs.adminerevo.org/), fork of [Adminer 4.8.1](https://www.adminer.org/), in order to give database access to administrators directly from the Dashboard.
 As simple as the previous sentence!

 Compatible also with WordPress Multisite installations

+== About the fork ==
+AdminerEVO Author's Statement:
+The original Adminer was created and maintained by Jakub Vrána in the vrana/adminer repository.
+Not being maintained for more than two years and being a daily user of Adminer, I've tried to get in touch with the original developer to propose my help to continue the project, but without success, I got no answer.
+I have then started to search if someone would be interested in continuing the project with me and found someone who seemed to have the same interest and view on the future of this project.
+I am now starting to take over the project under a slightly different name and will try to keep compatibility with all current database engines but also to give Adminer a new features, layout, etc.

 == WP Adminer access positions ==
-You can access the WP Adminer from the above positions:
+You can access the WP Adminer from the below positions:
 1. WP Adminer URL in the Admin Bar
 2. WP Adminer Tools Page (Dashboard > Tools > WP Adminer)